Enhancing Noise-Robust Losses for Large-Scale Noisy Data Learning: Related Work

 \section{Related Work}

-The challenge of label noise has received considerable attention in recent years \cite{liang2022review,song2022learning}.
-One prevalent method to address this is data cleaning, which involves identifying and eliminating mislabeled instances from the training dataset.
-To identify noisy images, Ref.~\cite{xiao2015learning} employs a probabilistic model to capture the relationship between images, labels, and noise.
-Other methods utilize a secondary neural network trained on verified data to clean the dataset \cite{veit2017learning,lee2018cleannet}.
-However, these methods have limitations, as excessive removal of examples may result in a performance drop, compared to retaining some corrupted instances \cite{khetan2017learning}.
+Label noise in training data is a pervasive challenge that has attracted much attention in recent years \cite{liang2022review,song2022learning}.
+One strategy for addressing it is data cleaning, aiming to filter out mislabeled samples from the training dataset.
+To identify noisy instances, \cite{xiao2015learning} employs a probabilistic model to capture the relationship between images, labels, and noise.
+Other approaches utilize an auxiliary neural network, trained on curated data, to clean the main dataset \cite{veit2017learning,lee2018cleannet}.
+Yet, an overzealous curation can sometimes be counterproductive, as eliminating too many samples might degrade model performance \cite{khetan2017learning}, compared to retaining some corrupted instances.

-Another strategy to manage label noise involves estimating the noise transition matrix, which delineates the probability of mislabeling instances from one class to another.
-This information can be incorporated into the loss function \cite{han2018masking} or learned during training \cite{goldberger2017training,sukhbaatar2014learning} to mitigate the effects of incorrect labels.
-A comparable approach is to reweight examples during training.
-For instance, Ref.~\cite{reed2014training} modifies labels based on the network's current prediction, while Ref.~\cite{ren2018learning} assesses the reliability of a label based on the example-induced gradient.
-In Ref.~\cite{thulasidasan2019combating}, the network learns an additional output that indicates the probability of label corruption, allowing loss modification.
+Another approach is estimating the noise transition matrix, which depicts the likelihood of mislabeling across classes.
+This matrix can be incorporated directly into the loss function \cite{han2018masking} or inferred throughout training \cite{goldberger2017training,sukhbaatar2014learning}, mitigating the consequences of mislabeling.
+A variation of this strategy involves dynamically adjusting the weights of samples during training.
+For example, \cite{reed2014training} adjust labels based on the network's current predictions, and \cite{ren2018learning} evaluate label trustworthiness based on the gradient induced by a given example.
+Furthermore, \cite{thulasidasan2019combating} prompt the network to predict the likelihood of the example being correct, enabling fine-tuned loss adjustments.

+Another avenue entails constraining the minimum training loss, emphasizing that an optimal scenario that avoids learning from incorrect labels will incur a finite loss \cite{toner2023label}.
+Self-supervised methods that iteratively adjust labels by extracting information directly from data structures — via dynamic label learning \cite{chen2020simple} and contrastive learning \cite{hendrycks2019using,zheltonozhskii2022,ghosh2021contrastive,xue2022investigating,yi2022learning} — have also been shown to improve model generalization in noisy conditions.